LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/third-party-bots.md

 * Close a conversation.
 * Send quick replies.
 * Send private messages.
-* Invoke an additional Liveperson Function.
+* Invoke an additional LivePerson Function.

 There are two types of LivePerson Functions integrations supported by Third Party Bots: **Custom integration** and **Hooks integration**.
-Please follow the Third Party Bots [Getting Started guide](third-party-bots-getting-started.html) first to complete pre-requisite steps.
+Please follow the Third Party Bots [Getting Started guide](third-party-bots-getting-started.html) to complete pre-requisite steps.

 ### Custom integration

-You can configure a bot connector to use Functions in order to write your own custom bot and connect it to Conversational Cloud with **custom integration**,  instead of a third-party vendor (e.g. IBM Watson).
+You can configure a bot connector to use Functions to write your custom bot and connect it to Conversational Cloud with **custom integration**instead of a third-party vendor (e.g. IBM Watson).

-In order  to perform the Custom integration with Functions, you need to create a function on **Third-Party Bots Custom Integration** event.
+To perform the Custom integration with Functions, you need to create a function on the **Third-Party Bots Custom Integration** event.
 Please follow this guide about [Third Party Bots custom integration](third-party-bots-custom-integration.html).

 ### Hooks integration

-You can configure hooks in a bot connector using Functions to modify vendor payloads, responses and read out errors.
-Pease follow this guide about [Third Party Bots hooks configuration](third-party-bots-hook-configuration.html).
+You can configure hooks in a bot connector using Functions to modify vendor payloads, responses and readout errors.
+Please follow this guide about [Third Party Bots hooks configuration](third-party-bots-hook-configuration.html).
 These are the following hooks events:

- **Third-Party Bots Error Hook** : Triggered when a bot, which is using the Third-Party Bots' Error Hooks is having an issue.
+ **Third-Party Bots Error Hook**: Triggered when a bot using the Third-Party Bots' Error Hooks is having an issue.

 {: .important}
 **Third-Party Bots Error Hook** event won't send back any payload to the bot.

-**Third-Party Bots Pre Hook**: Triggered when a bot, which is using the Third-Party Bots' Post Hooks receives a message.
-The function will be invoked before the vendor receives the payload.
-The function gets invoked on every message the customer sends.
-It enables you to modify or expand the payload, the vendor receives.
+**Third-Party Bots Pre Hook**: Triggered when a bot using the Third-Party Bots' Post Hooks receives a message.
+The function will be invoked before the vendor gets the payload.
+The function receives invoked on every message the customer sends.
+It enables you to modify or expand the payload the vendor gets.

-**Third-Party Bots Post Hook**: Triggered when a bot, which is using the Third-Party Bots' Post Hooks receives a message.
-The function will be invoked after the vendor responded.
+**Third-Party Bots Post Hook**: Triggered when a bot using the Third-Party Bots' Post Hooks receives a message.
+The function will be invoked after the vendor responds.
 The function gets invoked on every message the customer sends.
 It enables you to modify or expand the response of the payload.

 ### Bot conversation errors